hdtodd/WS_433/doc/WWW_433-Install.md

 The WWW_433 files provide web service support for the WS_433 WeatherStation system with PHP and Python code examples for an Apache2 server to create web-page graphical displays using Google Charts.
 Because there are so many ways to set up a web site, this guide provides tools and suggestions rather than a quick installation.

-So, because casual installation of these files might interfere with an exisiting web site, no installation script is provided.
-Rather, two example files are provided for use by those who have web services already in operation and would like to incorporate pages that would display recent historical meteorological data.
+So, because casual installation of these files might interfere with an exisiting web site, the installation script in `Makefile` simply moves the PHP files to the `/var/www/html` directory and creates, if necessary, and sets protections on the database file.
+Two example PHP files are provided for use by those who have web services already in operation and would like to incorporate pages that would display recent historical meteorological data.
+A Python script is provided as a model for sites that prefer that system.

 For those with no web site running, instructions are provided below on how to install the graphical web page as the "home" page on an Apache2 server.